top of page

 20200704_151230.jpg

-He spent his teenage years researching the wildlife and plants that inhabited the New York Metropolitan area.
-After High School he studied Biology at Nassau Community College and began gardening with Native Plants.
-He then continued his studies by earning a Permaculture Design Certificate through the Center for Bioregional Living, headquartered in Ellenville, NY.
+He spent his teenage years learning about the wildlife and plants that inhabited the New York Metropolitan area.
+After High School, he studied Biology at Nassau Community College and began gardening with Native Plants in an effort to support songbirds.

-Anthony is frequently featured in local publications, such as Newsday and The Long Island Herald, for his work as a Native Plant Gardener as well as his work educating the public on the ecological benefits of native plants.
+Anthony has been regularly featured in local and online media, such as Newsday and Yale e360, for his work as a native plant gardener and influencer, as well as his work educating the public on the ecological benefits of native plants.

 bottom of page